3 Share Nobel Prize In Chemistry For Development Of Lithium-Ion Batteries

 Göran K. Hansson, the secretary-general of the Royal Swedish Academy of Sciences, made the announcement on Wednesday in Stockholm.

-The Academy said that Goodenough of the University of Texas at Austin, who was born in 1922 in Germany, is the oldest-ever Nobel laureate.
+The Academy said that Goodenough of the University of Texas at Austin, who was born in 1922 in Germany, is at 97 the oldest-ever Nobel laureate.
 The prize is shared with U.K.-born Whittingham of Birmingham University and Yoshino with Meijo University in Japan.

 The 2019 #NobelPrize in Chemistry has been awarded to John B. Goodenough, M. Stanley Whittingham and Akira Yoshino “for the development of lithium-ion batteries.” pic.twitter.com/LUKTeFhUbg— The Nobel Prize (@NobelPrize) October 9, 2019